carpentries/instructor-training/episodes/03-expertise.md

 teaching: 15
 exercises: 30
 questions:
-- "What type of instructor is best for novices?"
+- "What type of Instructor is best for novices?"
-- "How are we (as instructors) different from our learners and how does this impact our teaching?"
+- "How are we (as Instructors) different from our learners and how does this impact our teaching?"
 objectives:
 - "Explain what differentiates an expert from a competent practitioner."
 - "Describe at least two examples of how expertise can help and hinder effective teaching."